 As an actor, she has appeared in 18 editions of "The Atrainplays," (a 24-hour birth to performance event) at the Neighborhood Playhouse, The Peter Sharp Theatre and New World Stages and off-Broadway in "The People vs. Mona," by the writers of Pumpboys & Dinettes.
 She appeared in the horror film, "The Camera’s Eye," ABC’s "Cupid" and can be seen with her gorgeous husband showing off the good education her parents paid for on The Discovery Channel’s "Cash Cab."

 In addition, Douglas has made her mark as a much sought-after educator and actor – a Master Teacher for the Jim & Elizabeth Sullivan Foundation, the Eugene O’Neill Cabaret & Performance Conference, and the Mabel Mercer Foundation, for which she has been named Education Director.
 Natalie specializes in diversity workshops & masterclasses for public and private schools, as well as devoting attention to individual study.
 Natalie is a Phi Beta Kappa graduate of USC with a Magna Cum Laude Bachelor of Arts Degree in Psychology, Theatre, and Women’s Studies and holds a Master’s Degree from UCLA in Psychology and Theatre.

 The Mabel Mercer Foundation Donald F. Smith Award

 The Mabel Mercer Foundation Margaret Whiting Award

-Eleven MAC Awards for Outstanding Vocalist, Major Artist (4x), Jazz Vocalist, Show of the Year, & Major Recording - "Human Heart" with fifteen nominations
+Thirteen MAC Awards for Outstanding Vocalist, Major Artist (4x), Jazz Vocalist, Show of the Year, Celebrity Artist (2x) & Major Recording - "Human Heart", eighteen nominations